Cellularity and subdivision of KLR and weighted KLRW algebras: Homogeneous (affine) cellular bases in type C

 A \emph{dotted straight line diagram} is a diagram of the form $y_{1}^{a_{1}}\dots y_{n}^{a_{n}}S$, where $S$ is a straight line diagram and $a_{k}\in\set{0,1}$ for $1\leq k\leq n$.
 (Note that there is at most one dot per string.)

-We need a type~$C$ version of \autoref{L:VerticalHell}, for which we need analogs of Young equivalence classes.
+We need a type $C$ version of \autoref{L:VerticalHell}, for which we need analogs of Young equivalence classes.

 In type $A$, Young equivalence classes of strings were defined using adjacency.
 In type $C$, we define Young equivalence classes using ``closeness'' of strings.
-In a dotted straight line diagram two strings are \emph{close} if you can pull them arbitrarily close to one another using only (bilocal) isotopies.
+In a dotted straight line diagram two strings are \emph{close} if we can pull them arbitrarily close to one another in a neighborhood that does not contain any other strings using only (multilocal) isotopies.
 Note that two solid strings can be adjacent without being close because their ghost strings can prevent them from being pulled arbitrarily close together.
 We use \emph{close and to the left/right} in the evident way.

-\begin{Example} In contrast to being adjacent, the property of being close is bilocal.
+\begin{Example} In contrast to being adjacent, the property of being close is multilocal.
 For example, in \autoref{E:Close} only the left diagram has a solid $i$-string that is close to a solid $j$-string. \end{Example}

 For $i,j\in I$, a \emph{close triple of the form $(i,j,i)$} is a collection of three strings of the form

 that are all close to their direct neighbors.
 Next, motivated by \autoref{E:BoxConfigurationC3} we define: